armandsti/Quality_Estimate_Armands/SUPABASE_SETUP.md

 5. Click "Run" to execute the schema
 6. Verify tables were created in **Database** → **Tables**

+**⚠️ Important Note**: If you get an error `ERROR: 42501: must be owner of table users`, this is normal.
+The `auth.users` table is managed by Supabase and already has the correct permissions.
+The rest of your schema should still be created successfully.

 Expected tables:
 - `profiles`
 - `analysis_history`